gottacatchenall/ms_bumblebees/README.md

 ### Remote-sensing data

-The remote-sensing data consists of high-resolution LiDAR elevation data at 1 meter spatial resolution [@NationalEcologicalObservatoryNetworkNEON2021EleLid;], and daily 1km resolution precipitation and temperature from CHELSA [@Karger2021GloDai].
+The remote-sensing data consists of 15-arcsecond elevation data[@GMTED2020, cite], and daily 1km resolution precipitation and temperature from CHELSA [@Karger2021GloDai].

 ### Phylogenic data